- Programs of Study

 Tuition & Fees

 - A student registered for 12 credit hours per semester or the equivalent is considered "full-time" for purposes of tuition payments.
 This policy also applies to students who take courses on more than one campus.

-- Tuition for non-credit courses will be charged on a per-course basis, as stated in the Corporate and Community Programs Division brochure or other literature describing the course.
+- Tuition for non-credit courses will be charged on a per-course basis, as stated in the Workforce Development and Community Education division brochure or other literature describing the course.

 - Student accounts may be paid by MasterCard, VISA, Discover, debit card, cash or check at any of the Delaware Technical Community College campuses.